doctrine/orm/docs/en/reference/caching.rst

 ~~~~~~~~~~~~~~

 Your class metadata can be parsed from a few different sources like
-YAML, XML, Annotations, etc. Instead of parsing this information on
+XML, Annotations, etc. Instead of parsing this information on
 each request we should cache it using one of the cache drivers.

 Just like the query and result cache we need to configure it